pydicom/pydicom/doc/guides/writing_documentation.rst

 Types of documentation
 ======================

-* Tutorials: take a reader unfamiliar with *pydicom* through a series of steps to achieve something useful
+* **Tutorials**: take a reader unfamiliar with *pydicom* through a series of steps to achieve something useful
-* How-to/examples: more advanced versions of tutorials, for readers that already have some understanding of how *pydicom* works
+* **How-to/examples**: more advanced versions of tutorials, for readers that already have some understanding of how *pydicom* works
-* Guides: aim to explain a subject at a fairly high level
+* **Guides**: aim to explain a subject at a fairly high level
-* Reference: contain technical reference information for the *pydicom* API for a reader that has some familiarity with *pydicom* but needs to learn or be reminded about a specific part of it
+* **Reference**: contain technical reference information for the *pydicom* API for a reader that has some familiarity with *pydicom* but needs to learn or be reminded about a specific part of it

 General style guidelines
 ========================